-- Has been agreed by the parties to the arbitration. - Has been ordered by the court. - Is reasonably necessary for the establishment or protection of a party's legal rights. - Is necessary in the public interest or in the interests of justice.
+- Has been agreed by the parties to the arbitration. - Has been ordered by the court. - Is reasonably necessary for the establishment or protection of a party's legal rights. - Is necessary in the public interest or in the interests of justice, for example, to facilitate separate disciplinary proceedings brought by the Chartered Institute of Arbitrators against an arbitrator (The Chartered Institute of Arbitrators v B and others [2019] EWHC 460 (Comm)).